rokath/trice/docs/TraceWithTrice.md

 - The *trice* technique is new and still under development.
 - Plans exist:
   - Additional tests and bug fixing
-  - A PC **Trice** tool configuration file
+  - A **trice** PC tool configuration file
   - Interfacing [Grafana](https://grafana.com/) or similar tools
   - A target code option using a FIFO instead of double buffering.
-This will slow down the *trices* a bit but needs less RAM.
+This will slow down the *trices* a bit, but needs less RAM.
   - A target code option calling a trice function behind the `Trice` macro.
 This will safe FLASH memory in large projects but slows down the *trices* a bit.

 ##  6. <a name='Conclusion'></a>Conclusion